Avro Canada CF-105 Arrow: Other designs

 Avro Canada had a wide range of advanced Arrow variants under development at the time of project cancellation.
 Frequent mention is made of an Arrow that could have been capable of Mach 3, similar to the Mikoyan-Gurevich MiG-25.
 This was not the production version, but one of the design studies, and would have been a greatly modified version of the Arrow Mk 2, featuring revised engine inlets and extensive use of carbon steel and titanium to withstand airframe heating.
 The Mark 2A and Mark 3 were also to have updated engines, capable of producing 39800 lbf each, increasing the maximum takeoff weight by 7700 kg and flight ceiling to 70,000 ft.

 Replicas

-A replica Arrow built by Allan Jackson was used in The Arrow, a Canadian Broadcasting Corporation (CBC) production.
-He began building a full-scale replica of the Arrow in 1989, and was approached by the producers of the Arrow miniseries in 1996, then about 70% complete, who made an offer to complete the construction if the replica could be used for the production.
-It was used on the miniseries and several public appearances at air shows.
-The replica was later donated to the Reynolds-Alberta Museum in his home town of Wetaskiwin, Alberta.
+A replica Arrow built by Allan Jackson was used in The Arrow, a Canadian Broadcasting Corporation (CBC) miniseries.
+He began building a full-scale replica of the Arrow in 1989, and was approached by the producers of the miniseries in 1996, when the replica was about 70% complete.
+They offered to complete the model's construction if Jackson permitted the CBC to use it in The Arrow.
+The replica appeared in the miniseries and several public air shows before being Jackson donated it to the Reynolds-Alberta Museum in his home town of Wetaskiwin, Alberta.
 While in a temporary outdoor collection, it was damaged in a wind storm in 2009.
-It has since been repaired, but is no longer on public display.
+It has since been repaired, but is no longer on display.